4d/docs/website/translated_docs/pt/API/DataclassAttributeClass.md

 #### Description

-The `.keywordIndexed` property <!-- REF DataClassAttributeClass.keywordIndexed.Summary -->contains **True** if there is a keyword index on the attribute<!-- END REF -->.
+A propriedade `.keywordIndexed` <!-- REF DataClassAttributeClass.keywordIndexed.Summary -->contém **True** se houver um índice de palavras chaves no atributo<!-- END REF -->.

 Esta propriedade não é retornada se [`.kind`](#kind) = "relatedEntity" ou "relatedEntities".
 > For generic programming, you can use **Bool**(dataClassAttribute.keywordIndexed) to get a valid value (false) even if `.keywordIndexed` is not returned.